nhsengland/Talking-Therapies/Employment Support and Student Dashboard/README.md

-# Employment Support Dashboard
+# Employment Support and Student Dashboard
-This repository contains the SQL scripts used for the Employment Support in NHS Talking Therapies Dashboard.
+This repository contains the SQL scripts used for the Employment Support and Student Dashboard.

 Please note this information is experimental and it is only intended for use for management purposes.